priprii/FFXIVPyon/README.md

-*A Blender addon for assisting with FFXIV modding workflows, developed by Primu Pyon.*
+*A Blender addon for assisting with FFXIV modding workflows, developed by Pyon.*

 > [!NOTE]
 > FFXIVPyon v2.X Upcoming Changes: